 - Q: What’s the best fishing environment to use fluorocarbon lines in?

 A: Due to their invisibility in clear waters, lake or clear saltwater sources are best for these types of lines.
-Their advantage lessens in this perspective when its used in darker/muddier waters.
+Their advantage lessens in this perspective when it is used in darker/muddier waters.

 - Q: Why is fluorocarbon line so much more expensive compared to monofilament fishing lines or braided lines?